-- Edit aspera.conf with asconfigurator. - Set options in the client GUI.
+- Edit aspera.conf with asconfigurator.

+- Set options in the client GUI.

+- Set ascp command-line options (per-transfer configuration).

 Command-line options override the settings in aspera.conf and the GUI.

 Important: When checksum reporting is enabled, transfers of very large files (>TB) take a long time to resume because the entire file must be reread.